Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning

 \subsection{Diffusion Models}

-Diffusion models \citep{ho2020denoising} aim to learn a data distribution. within the diffusion process.
-Diffusion gradually injects noise into samples $\rvx_0$ drawn from the data distribution $p_0$, forwarding them into a fixed standard Gaussian distribution $p_T = \mathcal{N}(\boldsymbol{0},\boldsymbol{I})$.
-The corresponding forward SDE is:
+Diffusion models \citep{ho2020denoising} aim to generate samples from an unknown data distribution by considering forward (diffusion) and reverse (denoising) processes.
+The forward process gradually injects noise into samples $\rvx_0$ drawn from the data distribution $p_0$, forwarding them into a fixed standard Gaussian distribution $p_T = \mathcal{N}(\boldsymbol{0},\boldsymbol{I})$.
+The corresponding forward stochastic differential equation (SDE) is:

 where $f:\mathbb{R}^d \times [0,T] \rightarrow \mathbb{R}^d$ represents the drift function, $g:[0,T] \rightarrow \mathbb{R}$ denotes the diffusion coefficient, and $\rvw_t$ is the Wiener process.
 As diffusion models learn to reverse the above process, the reverse SDE \citep{anderson1982reverse} is formulated as follows: